Skip to main content

 Another issue was the relationships of the regional organizations to the national organization and the missions of each.
 Albert Roberts of New York made the argument that if NALFO was created, it should remain a loose confederation and not a highly structured group.
 He also made the point that it should not speak as a group on policy issues.

-After this discussion meeting participants took a vote on creating a national organization of legislative fiscal officers which conformed to three criteria:
+After this discussion, meeting participants voted on creating a national organization of legislative fiscal officers which conformed to three criteria:

 3. There would no dues paid.